Adjunct A/Prof Gabriella Heruc

 Clinic Director and Accredited Practising Dietitian

-With an undergraduate degree in Psychology and a Master of Nutrition and Dietetics, Gabriella (Gabbi) is the perfect person to guide you through your lifestyle changes.
+With an undergraduate degree in Psychology and a Master of Nutrition and Dietetics, Gabriella (Gabbi) can guide you through your lifestyle changes.
 She has undertaken research at the Black Dog Institute investigating the link between depression and omega-3, as well as at University of Sydney studying how skipping breakfast can affect blood sugar levels and has also completed a PhD investigating appetite, blood glucose regulation and gut function in anorexia nervosa.
 She also has a passion for working with children and adolescents, and holds a Certificate in Paediatric Nutrition and Dietetics.

 Accredited Practising Dietitian